Powers of Finance and General Purposes Committee

 2.19 To approve arrangements for VAT registration

-2.20 To consider and action reports from the Responsible Officer (internal and external) and refer matters to the Governing Body if required.
+2.20 To consider and action reports from the Responsible Officer and refer matters to the Governing Board if required.

 2.21 To consider and approve annually KFPI/Benchmarking statement.